Facilitating {\it ab initio} configurational sampling of multicomponent solids using an on-lattice neural network model

-The software used in this work (abICS) was developed in part by ``Project for advancement of software usability in materials science'' by the Institute for Solid State Physics, the University of Tokyo, and the calculations were performed on the joint-use supercomputer system at the same Institute.
-This research was supported by ``Program for Promoting Research on the Supercomputer Fugaku'' (Fugaku Battery \& Fuel Cell Project), and by CREST, Japan Science and Technology Agency Grant Number JPMJCR18J3.
-S.~K.~acknowledges funding from Japan Society for the Promotion of Science (JSPS) KAKENHI Grant Number 20H05284 (Grant-in-Aid for Scientific Research on Innovative Areas ``Interface IONICS'') and 19K15287 (Grant-in-Aid for Young Scientists).
+\acknowledgments The software used in this work (abICS) was developed in part by ``Project for advancement of software usability in materials science'' by the Institute for Solid State Physics, the University of Tokyo, and the calculations were performed on the joint-use supercomputer system at the same Institute.
+This research was supported by ``Program for Promoting Research on the Supercomputer Fugaku'' (Fugaku Battery \& Fuel Cell Project), and by JST CREST Program (Grant Number JPMJCR18J3, Japan).
+S.~K.~acknowledges funding from Japan Society for the Promotion of Science (JSPS) KAKENHI Grant Number 20H05284 (Grant-in-Aid for Scientific Research on Innovative Areas ``Interface IONICS''), as well as support from JST FOREST Program (Grant Number JPMJFR2037, Japan).
 T.~O. is funded by JSPS KAKENHI Grant Number 19H05792 (Grant-in-Aid for Scientific Research on Innovative Areas ``Crystal Defect Core'') and JSPS KAKENHI Grant Number 21K04648 (Grain-in-Aid for Scientific Research(C)).
 Plots of the data were generated using Matplotlib \cite{Hunter2007} and seaborn \cite{Waskom2021}.